pkgxdev/pkgx/README.md

 is magic we try to be clever and infer what you want.
 Without magic we are strict and require precise specification of your intent.

-You can disable magic by specifying `--muggle` or exporting `MAGIC=0` to your shell environment.
+You can disable magic by specifying `--disable-magic` or exporting `MAGIC=0` to your shell environment.

 The primary magic we apply is determining if you want to use your virtual environment or not.
 Strictly `tea --env` is required to inject it, but when